VitaliAbramov/Angular2_Collection_App/README.md

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# Insructions
-## Angular 2 Marketplace application step by step
+# Instructions - Angular 2 Marketplace application

 Build from scratch angular 2 application with two sections: collection and market.
 The user will be able to add to his collection (cart) products from the market.